LuccasRMedeiros/pipex/README.md

 EXISTING READABLE input file, the maximum of two commands, and the output file name, that can be an existing file (and have writing permission to the current user) or just a desired file.
-The syntax to use the pipex is "./pipex infile "cmd1 itsargs" "cmd2 itsargs" outfile", more commands, or no commands at all, will generate an error message printed to stderr file descriptor. \
+The syntax to use the pipex is "./pipex infile "cmd1 itsargs" "cmd2 itsargs" outfile", with more commands, or no commands at all, pipex will terminate without processing anything. \
-To clarify, "itsargs" mentioned above are the arguments required for the command, for example, for "ls" it could be "ls -l".
+NOTE.: "itsargs" mentioned above are the arguments required for the command, for example, for "ls" it could be "ls -l".